DillonBArevalo/dbc-client-project/README.md

 # Project Rated
-Project Rated is an online database of information related to movies, inclluding actors, reviews, ratings, comments, and trailers.
+Project Rated is an online database of information related to movies, including actors, reviews, ratings, comments, and trailers.

 Live database at: [Heroku](dbc-client-rated.herokuapp.com)